What is a multi-threaded sales approach?

 Multi-threading at scale requires tools across four categories:

-B2B contact and company data: Find the right stakeholders at scale with platforms like ZoomInfo, auto-dialers, and B2B contact databases
+B2B contact and company data: Find the right stakeholders at scale with platforms like ZoomInfo, auto-dialers, and B2B data platforms with verified contact coverage

 Intent and account signals: Prioritize active buyers using tools that track corporate news, buyer intent data, and organizational developments